richinfante/iphonebackuptools/Readme.md

 ```

 ## Extracting files
-the `--extract <path>` parameter paired with the backup.files report will extract all files in a backup, with filenames matching an optional filter (specified by `--filter <filter>`).
+the `--extract <path>` parameter paired with the backup.files report will extract all files in a backup.

+To limit which files are extracted, pass one or more filters via `--filter <filter>`.
+Each filter must match for the file to be included.

 ```bash
 # Export all photos onto "~/Desktop/Photos"